ManikantaSanjay/Time_Series_Data_Analysis_on_Stocks/README.md

 #### 4> Matplotlib

-## :two: About the Dataset
+## :two: Dataset

-Navigate to the following link to view the .csv files of the respective companies. :point_down:
+Navigate to the below link to view the .csv files of the respective companies.

 #### https://github.com/ManikantaSanjay/Time_Series_Data_Analysis_on_Stocks/tree/main/individual_stocks_5yr :link: